Playing To Win

 Your Personal Playing to Win Strategy

 I get many questions about the breadth of Playing to Win’s applicability.
 Does it work for start-ups?
 Does it work for non-profits?
 Does it work for functions?
 (Yes, yes, and yes) But only once have I been asked about Playing to Win for an individual, an insightful question with a broadly applicable answer.
-So, I decided to dedicate my 34th Playing to Win/Practitioner Insights (PTW/PI) to Your Personal Playing to Win Strategy
+So, I decided to dedicate my 34th Playing to Win/Practitioner Insights (PTW/PI) to Your Personal Playing to Win Strategy.
+(Links for the rest of the PTW/PI series can be found here.)

 The Fallacies about the Modern Job